OBSCURON

 Launch tool

-Public-facing lead engines feeding private infrastructure.
+Public-facing lead engines feeding Residex, with selected standalone utility value.

 RoamRank